rethink-paradigms/llm-hub/.qoder/repowiki/en/content/Runtime Library/Runtime Library.md

 The `llmhub_runtime` library is a lightweight Python package designed for executing Large Language Model (LLM) calls based on role-based configuration.
 It serves as a runtime component that delegates all provider-specific logic to the `any-llm` SDK while providing a clean abstraction layer for application developers.

 The library follows a three-layer architecture pattern that separates concerns between configuration loading, role resolution, and execution, enabling provider-agnostic LLM calls through a simple role-based interface.
+This documentation has been updated to reflect the new runtime library architecture with the package separated into its own `packages/runtime` directory.

 ## Architecture Overview